 For those of you who grew up in the UK, this next bit may not be new.
 But, if like me, you did not grow up here, the names of the terms may be a bit confusing for you.
 Not to worry, it’s fairly simple.

-As many of you already know, your program might have slightly different term periods, be sure to have a look at your program page to double check the dates of your program.
+As many of you already know, your programme might have slightly different term periods, be sure to have a look at your programme page to double check the dates of your programme.

 Outside of the term names, there are a lot of other unique words or words that are used uniquely at Cambridge.
 Here’s a partial list, culled from the links below:

-- Bursar – a college administrative officer. (for example: Senior Bursar or Domestic Bursar).
+- Bursar – a College administrative officer (for example a Senior Bursar or Domestic Bursar).

 - Buttery – place in a College where students can purchase provisions.

 - Hall – the dining hall in College; hence the meal taken in the evening, as in “meet after Hall”.

 - Heads – a collective noun for Masters of Colleges, as in: Heads of Houses (also known as Master, President, Provost, Mistress or Warden).

 - Intermit – to interrupt an academic course, with the intention of resuming it later.

 - Master – at most Colleges, the head of the College.